-Pet food is a common source of food for rats in and around homes.
+Pet foods often are a source of food for rats in and around homes.
 Keep all such materials stored and subsequently removed for disposal.
-Proper refuse storage containers are heavy-duty, rust resistant, rat-and damage-resistant, and equipped with a tight-fitting lid.
-Sturdy vinyl or plastic containers are good but rats can gnaw into them.
+Proper refuse storage containers are rat-and damage-resistant, and equipped with a tight-fitting lid.
 Racks or stands prevent corrosion or rusting of containers, reduce rat shelter under containers, and minimize the chance of containers being overturned.

 Bulk storage containers for refuse, such as those used at apartments, businesses, and housing projects, should be similarly rodent-proof.
 Large metal refuse containers (dumpsters) sometimes have drain holes to facilitate cleaning.
-These drain holes should be fitted with a wire mesh screen or a removable plug; otherwise, the container becomes a hugh feeding station for rodents.
+These drain holes should be fitted with a wire mesh screen or a removable plug; otherwise, the container becomes a large feeding station for rodents.